moritzzimmer/terraform-aws-lambda/examples/deployment/complete/README.md

-# Example of blue/green deployment of a S3 packaged function
+# Complete example of blue/green deployments of Lambda functions

-Creates a S3 packaged AWS Lambda function deployed using AWS CodePipeline and CodeDeploy.
+Creates a S3 packaged AWS Lambda function deployed using AWS CodePipeline and CodeDeploy using a custom [deployment configuration](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-configurations.html) to shift traffic to the new version and executes traffic [hooks](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#reference-appspec-file-structure-hooks-section-structure-ecs-sample-function) before and after traffic is allowed to the deployed Lambda version.

 ## usage